lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 (e.g., if more than one key is associated with a given sender name).
 The senderKID SHOULD be used in any case.

-Note: The recommendation of using senderKID was changed since {{RFC4210}}, where it was recommended to be omitted if not needed to identify the protection key.
+Note: The recommendation of using senderKID is changed since {{RFC4210}}, where it was recommended to be omitted if not needed to identify the protection key.